kvaranovich/emergency_optimization/README.md

-# Heuristics and algorithms for emergenct vehicles allocation and dynamic redeployment
+# Heuristics and algorithms for emergency vehicles allocation and dynamic redeployment